Times Square digital billboard showcasing crochet plushie pattern ad with city buildings

 The next morning, I pulled up the livestream on my computer at work.
 I kept it minimized into a small square in the corner of my screen while I pretended to focus on my daily tasks.
 My heart was pounding as I watched photo after photo flash across the billboard.

 Minutes stretched into an hour.
 I kept glancing up, straining my eyes every time a new handmade item appeared.
+And then it happened.
+My crocheted hippo appeared, larger than life, on a Times Square screen.
+For just a few seconds, my little handmade creation shined under the biggest spotlight imaginable.

 Why That Hippo Still Matters

 I managed to grab a screenshot, grainy and imperfect, but it’s still one of my favorite mementos.
-Not because of where it was—but because of what it represented.
+Not because of where it wasβ€”but because of what it represented.

 That blurry screenshot reminded me of something important: